 - Our three-tier system has blocked over 18 million potential fraud impressions since implementation.

 - It has decreased potential fraud impressions by 1.27 percent with the year prior to implementation average at 1.56 percent and the year after averaging at 0.29 percent.

 - Within the first month of implementation, there was an estimated 84 percent reduction in month-over-month total impressions deemed suspicious or fraudulent.

 - According to an IAS sample of our traffic over the past year, fraud is coming from 0.04 percent in-app, 0.01 percent mobile web, and 0.023 percent desktop web.
 (IAS samples every one in every 10,000 impressions served.)

 What you can do: Action items at the advertiser level for ad fraud prevention

 The first step to ad fraud prevention is understanding it.
 You’re in the right place, but another good starting point is to learn more about Methbot, a type of Clickbot that generates $3 to $5 million per day in fraudulent revenue.
 WhiteOps is a reliable resource for learnings on the subject, as well as resources like downloadable lists of compromised Methbot IP addresses and spoofed domains.
-Other things keep an eye out for can be found in this post about signs of ad fraud.
+Other things to keep an eye out for can be found in this post about signs of ad fraud.